purabtpatel/Road-To-Success/Documents/DhruvilKansara.md

 - securityjawn
 - tasks_api
 - banner

-# These were all stale and as directed by purab and at my discretion they were checked, merged into backup(which is a copy of Master), pull requested, and then deleted.

 ## Commits:
 (**These are both minor and major commits but this does not include any merges or pull requests that I may have performed as repository owner.** )